-Commonwealth Court Remote Argument Sessions
+Commonwealth Court Remote Hearings and Argument Sessions

-Due to the COVID-19 outbreak, oral arguments scheduled before the Commonwealth Court of Pennsylvania may be conducted remotely by advanced video communication technology.
+Due to the COVID-19 outbreak, hearings and oral arguments scheduled before the Commonwealth Court of Pennsylvania may be conducted remotely by advanced video communication technology.
 This page contains documents and information about the remote argument sessions.
 Attorneys, media, and the public are encouraged to check this page frequently for updates about specific sessions.

 Information for Counsel